Taish: Plot

 Rohan Kalra (Jim Sarbh), an Indian General Practitioner lives with his girlfriend Aarfa (Kriti Kharbanda), a Pakistani Orthopaedic Surgeon in the UK.
 Rohan receives an invitation to attend his brother, Krish's (Ankur Rathee) wedding.
 This creates a tense situation between Aarfa and Rohan, since Aarfa is a Pakistani Muslim and Rohan fears his parents never accepting her.
 So, he eventually leaves for the wedding by himself.
 At the wedding, his mother is eager for Rohan to get married as well and forces him to consider some marriage proposals.
 The atmosphere changes when Sunny Lalwani (Pulkit Samrat), Rohan's best friend, arrives at the wedding.
-Later that evening, it is revealed that Krish's fiance, Mahi, had cheated on him with one of her exes, a month before the wedding.
+Later that evening, it is revealed that Krish's fiancé, Mahi, had cheated on him with one of her exes, a month before the wedding.

 Simultaneously, a crime family head, Kuljinder, marries Jahaan (Sanjeeda) forcibly, who is in love with Kuljinder's younger brother, Pali (Harshvardhan).
 Pali wants to leave the family and run away with Jahaan.
 Pali arrives at the wedding and threatens Kuljinder with a gun.
 Pali gets dragged out of the venue before he could do anything.
 The marriage infuriates Pali who vows not to kill Kuljinder until Kuljinder fires the first bullet.
 A few days later, Jahaan escapes home to be with Pali.
 She later informs him that she's pregnant with his child.
 Pali decides to run away with Jahaan and start a new life.
 However, his dreams are shattered after Jahaan's sister, Sanober, discovers the truth and forces Jahaan to abort her pregnancy.

 The two families meet after Sunny discovers that Rohan's childhood molester is Rohan's father's friend, Kuljinder.
 Sunny beats Kuljinder badly, paralysing him forever and damaging his vocal cords such that he can't speak.
 When this news reaches Kuljinder's family, they blame Pali because of his earlier threat to Kuljinder.
 To prove his innocence, Pali vows to avenge his brother, resulting in Sunny and Krish being kidnapped at Krish's wedding where Krish is killed, and Sunny badly injured.
 Pali and Sukhi (Saurabh Sachdeva), his best friend, are arrested after Rohan and his family file a case against them.
 Pali is jailed, and Rohan moves to somewhere remote after blaming Sunny for Krish's death.